mehulagg/gitlab_test/doc/topics/infrastructure_as_code/index.md

 job attached to a Git repo, it's not about Kubernetes management only.

-While managing Kubernetes with GitOps provides much value, many companies don't run Kubernetes or beside K8s they have other infrastructure needs too.
+While managing Kubernetes with GitOps provides much value, many companies don't run Kubernetes or they have other infrastructure needs beyond Kubernetes.
 Today the *de facto standard* for generic infrastructure as code management is Terraform.
 Terraform provides various providers to manage different infrastructure types.
 This way you can manage your GitLab instance, an EKS, GKS or self-hosted Kubernetes cluster all from Terraform.
-Obviously, you can run your Terraform code from Git too.
+Alternatively, you can run your Terraform code from Git.
 Thus you get all the benefits of GitOps with it as well.

 ### What is the best option for you

-The best option depends on your needs, the technology background and culture of your DevOps team.
+The best option depends on your needs, the technology background, and culture of your DevOps team.
 Making a technology investment is a tough decision, and we obviously can not and do not want to provide here a generic, all-encompassing response.
 Still, we would like to point out a few questions and their consequences that might help you to follow along with the GitLab recommended Infrastructure as Code Flow.

 When to use Terraform?

 - If many developers are expected to touch and modify your infrastructure code, we recommend Terraform.
-- If compliance is important, we recommend Terraform, as its state file might already fulfil your needs.
+- If compliance is important, we recommend Terraform, as its state file might already fulfill your needs.

 When not to use Terraform?